jasmeetsohal/spring-boot/README.md

 #Time sheet
 * We will start working from next week.
 * We have started working this next week and updates will be posted.
+* We have started working this week and updates will be posted.